 IGN put up a review explaining the game concept which is so ridiculously basic it’s almost embarrassing.
 The fact that this game is so immensely successful only shows to prove what people like David Heinemeier Hansen have been talking about for a very long time which is to “underdo your competition“.

 By removing as many features as possible you’re also making your product easier and more accessible to use by lessening the learning curve.
 This means that you can essentially expand your market by making your app smaller.

-Flappy Bird might be an extreme example of “less is more” but it have also accomplished something that many app developers can only dream of, and it did it by underdoing its competition.
+Flappy Bird might be an extreme example of “less is more” but it have also accomplished something that many app developers can only dream of.

 I’m studying computer security this term and it has a way of making you very paranoid about security matters, and recent articles like this and this really doesn’t help either.
 Therefore I’ve decided to set up two-factor authentication everywhere possible to help protect myself to some degree for the uselessness of passwords.

 Two-factor authentication essentially means that you use two authentication factors to log in instead of only one.
 An authentication factor is one of three things, something you know, something you have or something you are.
 A password is a good example of the first, while a card or cellphone is in the second category.

 What this means is that for someone to hijack one of my accounts they will not only need to know my password but they also need my cellphone to generate a temporary one-time key to log in.
 While my phone can also be remotely tracked and locked down in case it’s stolen, and through backed up recovery keys I will still be able to access my accounts.